 Every year, you’ll also tackle live briefs from our industry partners.
 These might include prototyping game ideas, and even developing teaser games.
 You’ll have a chance to take part in negotiated briefs too, which may focus more on your particular interests and specialisms.

 We also attend games jams, industry talks, conferences and festivals.
-They’re great places to make contacts in the gaming industry.
+They’re great places to make valuable contacts and learn more about the gaming industry.

 Entry requirements are not currently available, please try again later.